xolox/python-linux-utils/README.rst

    In fact sometime in 2016 I *did* copy/paste parts of this code into a project at work, because I needed similar functionality there.
-Of course since then the two implementations have started diverging :-p.
+Of course since then the two implementations have started diverging 😛.

 2. **Make crypto-drive-manager a dependency of rsync-system-backup.** Although this approach is less ugly than copy/pasting the code, it still isn't